jsiek/deduce/doc/Reference.md

 half_equation ::= "..." "=" term "by" proof
 equation_list ::= half_equation
 equation_list ::= half_equation equation_list
-equation_list ::= "|" equation equation_list
+equation_list ::= "$" equation equation_list
 ```

 Combining a sequence of equations using `transitive` is quite common,
-so Deduce provides the `equations` statement to streamline this
+so Deduce provides `equations` to streamline this process.
+After the
-process.
-After the first equation, the left-hand side of each
+first equation, the left-hand side of each equation is written as
-equation is written as `...` because it is just a repetition of the
+`...` because it is just a repetition of the right-hand side of the
-right-hand side of the previous equation.
-Here's another proof of the
+previous equation.

-theorem about `x + y + z`, this time using an `equations` statement.
+Example:

 <!-- {.deduce #equations_example} -->
 ```